colebrookson/wsn-reproducibility/README.md

 1. Define the URL and download the file
 2. Read in the file
-3. Remove the columns we don't need & filter the values
+3. Remove the columns we don't need & filter the values for the NOAA file
-4.
+4. Remove any NA's from the species richness file
+5. Write both out to a `/data/clean/` location

+## Modeling the Data

+Because we're limited on time, we'll be doing one simple model on only one of the datasets, not on both.

 INSTRUCTOR NOTES:

 1. Note you could just pull the data directly into a dataframe with read_csv() but we aren't doing that here for demonstration purposes and because it gives you a copy in case you want to work offline which for field folks is often
 2. Note we're not doing any cleaning on the species data
+3. Talk through piping while filtering the noaa data
+4.